robinrojh/tp/docs/UserGuide.md

 - Items in square brackets are optional.

   For example, `find KEYWORD [MORE_KEYWORDS]` can be used as `find Apple Inc`.
-- Any additional parameters for specific commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.

-  For example, if the command specifies `help 123`, it will be interpreted as `help`.
-- All inputs must be in sequence as shown in the instruction.
 - All indexes are integer based, as such the maximum value is 2147483647 (2<sup>31</sup> - 1).